psykid/computational-physics/README.md

 computational-physics
 =====================

-dealing numerous types of differential and polynomial equations using famous methods of solving through computer using python language
+Dealing numerous types of differential and polynomial equations using famous methods of solving through computer using python language

 Methods :